cs-anonymous/PianistTransformer/README.md

 - **Efficient Asymmetric Architecture**: Employs an asymmetric structure with a 10-layer Encoder and a 2-layer Decoder, combined with encoder sequence compression, to achieve a `2.1x` inference speedup while maintaining powerful modeling capabilities.
 Enables efficient inference on CPUs.
 - **Scalable Training Paradigm**: A two-stage "pre-train, fine-tune" workflow that effectively overcomes the bottleneck of scarce supervised data.
 - **Human-Level Generation Quality**: Pianist Transformer achieves State-Of-The-Art (SOTA) results in both objective and subjective evaluations, and is statistically indistinguishable from human pianists in subjective blind listening tests.
+- **Editable Performance MIDI Output**: Beyond generating expressive piano performances, Pianist Transformer also supports an editable workflow for real-world music production.
+With our proposed Expressive Tempo Mapping algorithm, the model output can be converted into a DAW-friendly MIDI file, where expressive timing variations are represented as a dynamic tempo curve while preserving performance details such as velocity, articulation, and pedal control.
+This makes the rendered result not only expressive, but also directly usable for further arranging and production.

+## Video Demos
+We provide two demo videos on Bilibili to showcase real-world use cases of Pianist Transformer:

+- **AI-rendered Piano Accompaniment + Human Violin Melody Performance**: In this demo, Pianist Transformer was used to generate an expressive and editable piano accompaniment MIDI.
+After slight post-editing, a human performer used a MIDI keyboard and a MIDI breath controller to perform a violin-style melody in real-time duet with the rendered accompaniment.
+This example demonstrates how Pianist Transformer can support flexible and interactive human-AI music performance workflows.
+(The DAW footage shown in the video was recorded separately afterwards for presentation purposes, and does not reflect the actual computer screen during the live performance.)
+[Watch on Bilibili](https://www.bilibili.com/video/BV1Qy2jBJEdS/?share_source=copy_web&vd_source=170ea94eca2d273dffbe75cdc4aac193)

+- **Composer User Showcase**: In this demo, a composer user used Pianist Transformer to render the score MIDI of an original piano piece and produce a demo performance.
+This example shows how the system can help composers quickly transform a raw score into an expressive piano performance for presentation and sharing.
+[Watch on Bilibili](https://www.bilibili.com/video/BV1ZUrABrEZj/?share_source=copy_web&vd_source=170ea94eca2d273dffbe75cdc4aac193)

 ## Environment Dependencies
 This project has been tested under the following environment configurations.
 We highly recommend using `conda` or `venv` to create an isolated virtual environment to avoid conflicts with existing packages on your system.